 What Is Melatonin?

 Melatonin is a naturally occurring hormone released in our brains in the evening to signal to our body that it’s time for sleep.
-Melatonin helps reduce feelings of anxiety and calms the body.
 Synthetic melatonin is available as an over-the-counter supplement in pill or chewable tablet form, and as teas and tinctures.
 It’s relatively affordable and often a first step in treating insomnia and other sleep-related issues.

 How Does Melatonin Affect Dogs?